DataSF/datasf.github.io/blog/_posts/2017-06-13-4-steps-to-manage-security-risks-with-open-data.md

 We already have a toolkit for privacy risks but we recognized a gap for managing the risks mentioned above.
 Privacy risks are specific to data about individuals.
 Security risks are about organizational risks related to property, business processes, etc.

-Plus, we have heard from our data stewards that security risks need to be managed.
+Plus, we heard from our data stewards that security risks need to be managed.
 Since the [Privacy Edition](https://datasf.org/blog/4-steps-to-manage-privacy-and-de-identification-for-your-open-data-program/) was successful, we decided to develop the Security Edition.

 ## 4 steps to manage security risks with open data